adamfoneil/EmailContent/README.md

     HtmlBody = html
 });
 ```
+As it happens, I have a couple of email libraries here [MailClient](https://github.com/adamfoneil/MailClient) targeting Mailgun and [Smtp2Go](https://www.smtp2go.com/), but there are more mature libraries out there like [FluentEmail](https://github.com/lukencode/FluentEmail) that you should try.

 ## A note on CSS
 You should assume that mail clients won't respect CSS class names, so your emailed HTML content should use something like [Premailer.Net](https://github.com/milkshakesoftware/PreMailer.Net) to inline all CSS classes.
 You can develop your email content with CSS classes as you typically would, but use Premailer to inline/embed the CSS rules into your html to give your email the best chance of rendering with the highest fidelity.